lukes/herald/README.md

       end
     end

-If passed in within the scope of `Herald::Watcher`, it will have access to the particular `Watcher`'s methods and instance variables:
+If passed in within the scope of `Herald::Watcher` (`action` agents), it will have access to the particular `Watcher`'s methods and instance variables

     Herald.watch do
       check :twitter do